 Mr. Hoang received a Bachelor of Science degree in Computer Science from Salisbury University in 2009.
 As a Senior GIS Programmer, his expertise is in GIS web application development and data management.
 Tu is responsible for implementing web applications and mapping applications, working with spatial database systems, and providing technical GIS support.

-Mr. Dobelstein earned a Bachelor of Arts degree in Political Science from Frostburg University in 2001, a Bachelor of Science in Geography from Salisbury University in 2010 and a Master of Science in GIS Management from Salisbury University in 2012.
+Mr. Dobelstein earned a Bachelor of Science degree in Political Science and Justice Studies from Frostburg University in 2001, a Bachelor of Science in Geography from Salisbury University in 2011 and a Master of Science in GIS Management from Salisbury University in 2012.
 Brett is a GIS Analyst tasked with providing support to a wide range of projects including SHA Asset Vulnerability, HAZUS analyses, dashboard design, among others.

 Mr. Mello received a Bachelor of Science degree in Geography from Salisbury University in 2008, a Master of Science degree in GIS Management from Salisbury University in 2014, and GISP Certification in 2014.
 As a Project Coordinator, Ryan is specifically tasked with supporting the Critical Area Mapping Update project, a statewide remapping of Maryland’s critical area.
 He is funded by the Critical Area Commission and acts as a liaison between CAC and ESRGC.